Edith Head: Academy Awards

 Head received eight Academy Awards for Best Costume Design, more than any other person, from a total of 35 nominations.

 Guest appearances

 Head made a brief appearance in Columbo: Requiem for a Falling Star (1973) acting as herself, the clothing designer for Anne Baxter's character.
 Her Oscars were displayed on a desk in the scene.

 Again as herself, she appeared in the film Lucy Gallant (1955) as the emcee of a fashion show.
 She also appeared in The Pleasure of His Company (1961) as she showed dresses for Debbie Reynolds' wedding in the film, and in The Oscar (1966) in three short, non-speaking scenes opposite Elke Sommer's character, a sketch artist turned costume designer like Head herself.
+She also appeared on an episode of the game show You Bet Your Life.